Best Disney Moderate Resorts

 Best Disney Moderate Resorts for Amenities

 Upgrading from a Value to Moderate resort brings a new level of amenities.
 You earn a water slide in the pool, which is a huge deal for our kids!
-The Moderate Resorts also have tons of fun recreational activities.
+The Moderate Resorts also have tons of fun recreational activities if you are looking for things to do at Walt Disney World other than the parks.
 Rather than list all of the amenities, this comparison focuses on items that are unique to each resort.

 Caribbean Beach Resort Amenities